-The new Inflation Reduction Act (IRA), passed in August 2022, is the most comprehensive and ambitious program the United States has ever sponsored to promote renewable energy use, specifically solar.
-The IRA allocates $369 billion of federal money to energy and climate change investments in the coming decade, and presents a distinct opportunity for businesses, non-profit organizations and municipalities to leverage key tax credits and cash payouts for adopting solar.
+The Inflation Reduction Act (IRA), passed in August 2022, is the most comprehensive and ambitious program the United States has ever sponsored to promote renewable energy use, specifically solar.
+The IRA allocated $369 billion of federal money to energy and climate change investments in the coming decade, and presents a distinct opportunity for businesses, non-profit organizations and municipalities to leverage key tax credits and cash payouts for adopting solar.

 The following points summarize the most important aspects of the IRA for commercial solar projects.
 For a more detailed explanation, or for specific questions, please consult with SunPeak’s project development team and your organization’s tax specialist.